-No one knows how long the Light brown Apple Moth (Epiphyas postvittana, often abbreviated to LBAM) has been present in California, though widespread confirmed insect captures have been found across much of the coastal region of the state.
+No one knows how long the Light-brown Apple Moth (Epiphyas postvittana, often abbreviated to LBAM) has been present in California.
+However, widespread confirmed insect captures have been found across much of the coastal region of the state.

 Aerial spraying controversyAfter the moth was confirmed for the first time by DNA testing to be present in California in 2007, quarantine measures and a controversial program of aerial spraying proprietary synthetic pheromones over urban and suburban areas was begun.

 Other less controversial efforts included nursery and grower treatment of potential infestations in plants using graduated Integrated Pest Management (IPM) techniques with pesticides, smothering oils, and biologic controls such as Bacillus thuringiensis.

 USDA officials obtained an Emergency Exemption from Registration from the U.S. Environmental Protection Agency that allowed them to bypass state rules for the use of pesticides, such as the production of a state-required environmental impact report.